jonathanstowe/JSON-Name/README.md

-[JSON::Unmarshal](https://github.com/tadzik/JSON-Unmarshal) in order to save duplication, it is intended to store a separate JSON name for an attribute where the name of the JSON attribute might be changed, either for aesthetic reasons or the name is not a valid Perl identifier.
+[JSON::Unmarshal](https://github.com/tadzik/JSON-Unmarshal) in order to save duplication, it is intended to store a separate JSON name for an attribute where the name of the JSON attribute might be changed, either for aesthetic reasons or the name is not a valid Raku identifier.
 It will of course also be needed in classes thar are going to use JSON::Marshal or JSON::Unmarshal for serialisation/de-serialisation.